ppone/docs/README.md

 `Currency` lets you change the currency the invoice is denoted in.

-`Chasing` enables invoice chasing.
-To learn more about chasing please go here.
+`Chasing` enables invoice chasing for the invoice.
+To learn more about chasing please and how to enable a schedule for it please go [here](#invoice-chasing).

 `Allowed Payments` lets you disable any payments for this invoice only.
 ---